-A sewer hose support basically supports the sewer hose coming out of your travel trailer so the it is not touching the ground.
-In addition it lets you route it easy to it’s final destination a septic tank in most cases.
+A sewer hose support supports the sewer hose coming out of your travel trailer so it is not touching the ground.
+Also, it lets you route it easy to its final destination a septic tank in most cases.

-Here are four of the best RV sewer hose support I have found in my research.
+Here is seven of the best RV sewer hose support I have found in my research.

 - Camco 20-foot Sidewinder MY TOP PICK